shinken-monitoring/mod-auth-ws-glpi/doc/index.rst

 This module allows Web UI users to be authenticated with user accounts from GLPI.

 For people not familiar with GLPI, it is an Open-Source CMDB.
 Applicable to servers, routers, printers or anything you want for that matter.
 It is also a help-desk tool.
 GLPI also integrates with tools like FusionInventory for IT inventory management.
-Of course, GLPI also integrates with Shinken an is able to build Shinken configuration from GLPI database thanks to GLPI Monitoring plugin and Shinken import-glpi module.
+Of course, GLPI also integrates with Shinken an is able to build Shinken configuration from GLPI database thanks to GLPI Monitoring plugin and Shinken import-glpi module

 Requirements
 =============